Keyboard shortcuts

 The web UI provides complete functionality for managing roots, scheduling and monitoring scans, browsing your filesystem data, running queries, and managing alerts.
 Configuration is done through environment variables or a config file—see Configuration for details.

-FsPulse is designed to scale across large file systems while maintaining clarity and control for the user.
+fsPulse is designed to scale across large file systems while maintaining clarity and control for the user.

-This book provides comprehensive documentation for all aspects of FsPulse.
+This book provides comprehensive documentation for all aspects of fsPulse.
 Start with Getting Started for installation, or jump to any section that interests you.

 Getting Started

-FsPulse can be installed in one of four ways:
+fsPulse can be installed in one of four ways:

 1. Run with Docker (Recommended)